ymlou2021/WPS/README.md

     c. calculate the avg.
 WPS and store in the dictionary(key: gene version ID, value: avg.
 WPS)

 There are two .py files under this repository, bioinfo_test.py is for testing (without looping chr part) and bioinfo.py is the complete version.

+*
+the whole WPS file is too big for uploading